moraneus/pydejavu/README.md

 #### Combining Python and DEJAVU

-PyDejaVu bridges the gap between operational and declarative runtime verification, allowing users to define complex behaviors and verify them against formal specifications.
+`PyDejaVu` bridges the gap between operational and declarative runtime verification, allowing users to define complex behaviors and verify them against formal specifications.
 Whether you're performing real-time analysis of event streams or ensuring that your system meets stringent correctness criteria, PyDejaVu offers a versatile solution that can be tailored to meet your needs.

-With PyDejaVu, you can take advantage of Python's powerful capabilities in the first phase while relying on the declarative strength of DejaVu in the second phase, providing a comprehensive tool for runtime verification in a wide range of applications.
+With `PyDejaVu`, you can take advantage of Python's powerful capabilities in the first phase while relying on the declarative strength of DejaVu in the second phase, providing a comprehensive tool for runtime verification in a wide range of applications.

 ## Setting Up the Environment for PyDejavu
-`PyDejaVu` is a unix
+`PyDejaVu` is a Unix-compatible tool designed for cross-platform use, initially developed on macOS and tested on both macOS and Ubuntu Linux distributions.
+While specifically tested on these two platforms, `PyDejaVu` may potentially work on other Unix-like systems as well, though this would require further testing to confirm.
+It's important to note that as a Unix-based tool, `PyDejaVu` is not natively compatible with Windows and may require additional setup and modifications, to run on Windows machines.

 ### Install Python